Skip to Main Content

 Introduction

-This ORCID information guide is intended to provide UCSB researchers with general information about ORCID, ORCID iDs, and ORCID records.
+This guide provides UCSB researchers with general information about ORCID, ORCID iDs, and ORCID records.
 Coverage includes what ORCID iDs are, why you might want to use an ORCID, how to use ORCID, ORCID's interoperability with other scholarly communication systems you may use (within and outside UC), and how to register for and ORCID iD.

-ORCID is an independent non-profit organization that provides a persistent identifier - an ORCID iD - that distinguishes you from other researchers.
+ORCID is an independent non-profit organization that provides a persistent identifier that distinguishes you from other researchers.
 ORCID is also a mechanism for linking your research outputs and activities to your iD.
 ORCID is integrated into many systems used by publishers, funders, institutions, and other research-related services.
 ORCID iDs are FREE.
-You can learn more at orcid.org.
+You can learn more at the ORCID website

-If you can't remember your ORCID number, you can retrieve it by searching the ORCID registry at https://orcid.org/.
+If you can't remember your ORCID number, you can retrieve it by searching the ORCID registry.

-For more information, or to schedule training, e-mail : ORCID Support at library-orcid@ucsb.edu
+For more information, or to schedule training, please contact us

 ORCID 101 Video